When to use the Value Gap Calculator

 The calculator formulae relate directly to the 5 Pillars of Value and how these impact cashflow, profit, and business value.

-The Value Gap Analysis Report
+Generates a Value Gap Analysis Report

 The Value Gap Calculator produces a bespoke Value Gap Analysis Report that provides a detailed breakdown of the strategies you've recommended your client adopt, and the impact each change could have on their profit, cashflow, and business value.